alphabetical order by last name

 - Cynthia Lin, Trainer & Organizer

-- Jen Lleras, Trainer & Organizer
+- Jen Lleras, RACE Program Director

-- Steve Mayes, Operations and Finance Manager
+- Steve Mayes, Director of Finance and Operations

 - Nolan Pleše, Development and Communication Intern

-- Aimee Santos-Lyons, Gender Justice Director
+- Aimee Santos-Lyons, Director of Programs

 Kelley Weigel brings a passion for justice to her decades of community organizing – a plus when looking at her resume of front line efforts to fight the right in the Pacific Northwest.
 Kelley started with the Center in 2002 and has been instrumental in the Center’s multi-issue approach to working for social justice.
 Organizations credit the Center’s support in advancing their own wins and successes for racial and gender justice.